Johnmllr-design/bone-age-project/README.md

-In this project, I took results from both a human doctor's deindentifies assessment, and the models prediction to simplify their comparison in a text document
+In this project, I took results from both a human doctor's deindentifies assessment, and the models prediction to simplify their comparison in a text document.
+The output of the parsing's comparison is in the .txt file